ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 	UBool reset, UBool flush, UErrorCode *pErrorCode);
 ```

-What we see here is that we have the typical destination and source buffers (fashioned as bytes through `char`), but an interesting addendum that drastically improves what we're working with: the addition of an explicit "pivot" buffer.
 The pivot is typed as various levels of `UChar` pointers, where `UChar` is a stand-in for a type wide enough to hold 16 bits (like `uint_least16_t`).
 More specifically, the `UChar`-based pivot buffer is meant to be the place where *UTF-16 intermediate data is stored when there is no direct conversion between two encodings*.
 The iconv library has the same idea, except it does not expose the pivot buffer to you.
 Emphasis mine:

-> It provides support for the follow encodings…
+> It provides support for the encodings…
 >
 > … [huuuuge list] …
 >